Dakingrai/testwebsite.github.io/index.md

   <ul class="news-list">
     <li>
-        Organized <a href="https://xllm-reasoning-planning-workshop.github.io/" target="_blank">The First Workshop on the Application of LLM Explainability to Reasoning and Planning </a> at COLM2025.
+        We organized <a href="https://xllm-reasoning-planning-workshop.github.io/" target="_blank">The First Workshop on the Application of LLM Explainability to Reasoning and Planning </a> at COLM2025.
     </li>

     <li>